 Poroto was the closest lake we most recently set out for.
 It a nice spot to go either beginning or end of season.
 Here too you will have to bring all your own gear, but there is a small licensing fee.

-Here is a rundown the essential gear we used for our wakasagi (Japanese pond smelt) hunt:
+This is a rundown of the essential gear we used for our wakasagi (Japanese pond smelt) expeditions:

 Coleman Ice Fishing Shelter Auto (Large) – This costs a pretty penny and seem to be fast flying off the shelves in Japan.
 The more heavy duty ice shelter seen in the U.S. aren’t available here, but this one is roomy and works well enough.
 It seems to be a Japanese exclusive and the go to tent for most wakasagi enthusiasts.
 Its a quick setup, folds up umbrella style, and has multiple entries.